 Swells in your piping system at different sections in your home indicate multiple clogs.
 Clogging in the pipes blocks the sewer water meaning water buildup occurs at the spot and exerts pressure on the pipes.
 Call a plumber to avoid the pipes bursting and causing a mess.

 Now you know how to spot a clogged drain, you can take the necessary steps to unblock it.
-Consider calling plumbers from MyGuy Plumbing to fix your plumbing systems in Toms River and say goodbye to your clogged drain.
+Consider calling plumbers from MyGuy Plumbing & Drain to fix your plumbing systems in Toms River and say goodbye to your clogged drain.